fpereiro/gotoB/tutorial/tutorial.md

 The purpose of this tutorial is to give you as much conceptual and practical understanding as possible, so that you can become a better web developer.

-This tutorial requires only basic knowledge of HTML, javascript and programming.
+This tutorial requires only basic knowledge of HTML, JavaScript and programming.
 If you are just beginning and you want to understand the basic concepts of a webapp, you may find it useful.
 If you are a more experienced developer that is interested in reconsidering the concepts of the frontend from the ground up, you might be interested in it too.

 ## Part 1: a conceptual introduction to webapps